-My primary focus is Fine Art Landscape imagery with work branching into adventure sports action, and Macro photography.
-At the same time, continuing to work on creative conceptualization for both decoration and for client directed commission work.
+His primary focus is Fine Art Landscape imagery and Fine Art Portraits, while at the same time continuing to work on creative conceptualization for both Photo Decor and for client directed commission work.

 Cardsbycharbs is a collection of blank greeting cards created using photos taken of the island.
 There are beautiful cards of the mountains, ocean, cities that the island has to offer.
 Emilie, the creator resides in Qualicum.
 On her website you will find all cards are available to purchase through the website and Etsy.